saifmomin/crc-frontend/README.md

 # rc-frontend
-A Private Frontend repo for Resume Challenge
+A Frontend repo for Cloud Resume Challenge.